samsonovss/ESPHome-Treadmill-FTMS/README.md

 ### Warm-Up
 - **Gradual Start**: Gradual Start: Speed increases by 0.1 km/h every 10 seconds during the warm-up period.
 If the heart rate doesn't reach Zone 1 within the set time, the status displays a message like: "Waiting for pulse 91."
+- **Pulse Monitoring**: If the heart rate does not reach Zone 1 (e.g., 91 bpm) within the set time, the system displays a status message, such as "Waiting for pulse 91."
-- **Dynamic Acceleration**: If the heart rate remains below the target zone, speed increases by 0.5 km/h in a smooth progression:
+- **Dynamic Acceleration**: If the heart rate remains below Zone 1, speed increases by 0.5 km/h in a smooth progression:
-   - +0.1 km/h every 2 seconds until the full 0.5 km/h adjustment is reached, ensuring smoothness and comfort.
+   - Adds 0.1 km/h every 2 seconds until the full 0.5 km/h adjustment is reached, ensuring a comfortable transition.
-   - After reaching 0.5 km/h, the system waits for 10 seconds before rechecking and potentially increasing speed again.
+   - After reaching 0.5 km/h, the system pauses for 10 seconds, rechecks the heart rate, and repeats the 0.5 km/h increase if needed.
-- Transition to Main Program: The warm-up ends as soon as the heart rate reaches Zone 1 (e.g., 91), and the main workout program begins.
+- Transition to Main Program: The warm-up ends as soon as the heart rate reaches Zone 1, seamlessly transitioning to the main workout program.

 ### Cool-Down
 - **Smooth Reduction**: Lowers speed until pulse returns to Zone 1.
 - **Customizable Time**: Mirrors the warm-up logic.

 ### Heart Rate-Based Training Programs
 - **Custom Zone**: Maintains a set pulse zone via speed adjustments.